cascode-labs/virtue/README.md

 Features:

-- A standard library of functions for common tasks
+- A standard library of packages with functions for common tasks
 - A test framework modeled after [pytest](https://docs.pytest.org/en/7.1.x/)
 - A [TOML config file](https://toml.io) reader and writer
 - A package import system that allows the library to define just a single